I'm writing security checklists for DoD. One requirement is to ensure that web servers can be configured to fail to known safe states.

 Is there any documentation about lighttpd's failure modes?
 Can lighttpd be configured to fail to pre-defined states?

-RE: Failure Modes - Added by gstrauss almost 2 years ago
+RE: Failure Modes - Added by gstrauss over 2 years ago

 I don't know of any doc specifically geared towards failure modes.
 However, in many places, lighttpd does take the programming approach of aborting the program if inconsistency is detected.